kdvolder/spring-blog-2015-03/README.md

 }
 ```

-The `@ConfigurationProperties("hello")` tells Boot to take configuration properties starting with "hello." and try to inject them into the Bean properties of the `HelloProperties` Bean.
-The `@Component` annotation marks this class as a Component so that Spring Boot will pick up on it scanning the classpath and turn it into a Bean.
-Thus, if a configuration file (or another property source) contains a property `hello.greeting` then the value of that property will be injected to `setGreeting`.
+The `@ConfigurationProperties("hello")` tells Boot to take configuration properties starting with `hello.` and try inject them into corresponding Bean properties of the `HelloProperties` Bean.
+The `@Component` annotation marks this class so that Spring Boot will pick up on it scanning the classpath and turn it into a Bean.
+Thus, if a configuration file (or another property source) contains a property `hello.greeting` then the value of that property will be injected to `setGreeting` of our `HelloProperties` Bean.

-Now, to actually use this property all we need is a `HelloProperties` bean.
-For example to customize the message returned by the rest service, we add a `@Autowired` field to the HelloController and call its `getGreeting` method:
+Now, to actually use this property all we need is a reference to the bean.
+For example to customize the message returned by the rest service, we can add a `@Autowired` field to the HelloController and call its `getGreeting` method:

 ```java
 @RestController